dart-lang/site-www/src/content/guides/packages.md

 Changed 1 dependency!
 ```

-For deploying your project to production, or for ensuring consistent CI runs,
-use `dart pub get --enforce-lockfile` - that will fail with a non-zero exit code
+When deploying your project to production use `dart pub get --enforce-lockfile`.
-if the current lockfile cannot be exactly fulfilled, and does not match your
-current constraints or if there is a hash mismatch.
+This will fail, if dependencies can't be satisfied with the exact versions and hashes in `pubspec.lock`.
+Thus, you avoid deploying untested dependencies to production.

 ```console
 $ dart pub get --enforce-lockfile